ggstuart/web-application-development/content/advanced-layouts/flex/index.md

 {{<iframe src="examples/demo/block.html" width="1000" height="400">}}{{</iframe>}}

+> Not strictly true.
+> We can also use the *float* property to make this happen.
+> This was common practice for a long time, but it's not very flexible and it causes side effects.
+> Now flex is available, we can stick to using [*float*](https://developer.mozilla.org/en-US/docs/Web/CSS/float) for pulling elements out of the normal flow.

 Flex allows us to place elements next to each other, in a row.
 Though it can also be used to organise elements in a column.